auth0/wordpress/readme.txt

 If the email was not verified and there is an account with that email in WordPress, the user will be presented with a page saying that the email was not verified and a link to "Re-send the verification email."
 For either scenario, you can choose whether it is mandatory that the user has a verified email or not in the plugin settings.

 **Please note:** In order for a user to login using Auth0, they will need to sign up via the Auth0 login form (or have an account created for them in Auth0).
 Once signup is complete, their Auth0 user will be automatically associated with their WordPress user.

-= Enabling dual (Auth0 and WordPress) login =

-You can enable the standard WordPress login by turning on the "WordPress login enabled" setting (enabled by default).
-This will make visible a link on the login page to swap between both.
-Please note that logins using the standard WordPress form **will not** be tracked in Auth0.

-== Usage ==

-Once the plugin is configured, the login form on your wp-login.php page will be replaced with an Auth0 login form automatically.
-You can add additional login forms on the front-end of your site with widgets and/or shortcodes.

-**Please note:**

-- Only one login form can be displayed on the page at a time.
-- The widget and shortcode login forms will not display if the user is already logged in.
-- After logging in via widget or shortcode, the user will be redirected back to the same page where they logged in instead of the default login URL shown on the settings page.
-- Both widget and shortcode login forms have an option to display a button that triggers the form in a modal.

 = Widget =